getian107/SuSiEx/README.md

 - MAX_PIP: Maximum posterior inclusion probability (PIP) in the credible set.

-The `.cs` file contains the following columns:
+The `.cs` file contains information for all the SNPs included in each credible set and has the following columns:

 - CS_ID: ID of the credible set.